Ken Lo

-Ken Lo (Kenneth Houi Kang Low) (born 17 March 1959) is a Cambodian-Hong Kong actor, martial artist, and stuntman.
+Kenneth Lo Wai-Kwong (born 17 March 1959), professionally known as Ken Lo, is a Cambodian-Hong Kong actor, martial artist, and stuntman.
 He is known for his martial arts and stunt work as a former member of the Jackie Chan Stunt Team, most notably for his antagonistic role as John in Drunken Master II (1994).

 Early life

 Ken Lo was born on 17 March 1959 as Kenneth Lo Wai-Kwong in Stung Treng, Cambodia.
 Lo's father is Hong Kong-Chinese and his mother is a Laotian.
 In 1975, at age 18, Lo and his family moved from Cambodia to Udon Thani, Thailand.

 Five years later, in 1980, he went to Hong Kong and worked as a tour guide.
 His idol was Bruce Lee which led him to practise Muay Thai and Taekwondo in Thailand.
 He won the freestyle fighting championships seven times, so his chance came when he made his debut in Working Class (1985).